AY2324S2-CS2113-W14-1/tp/docs/UserGuide.md

 ~~~

 ## 2.5 For editing existing data
+Note: There is no method to edit an inputted exercise of the day.
+If you would like to change a value in your
+exerciseList, please use `deleteExercise` and add it again as a new exercise (`exercise`).
 ### 2.5.1 Edit an existing meal after inserted: `editMeal`
 For a meal that was inputted in the day, edit its serving size.
 You may identify the meal by its index in listMeals.